taingy-srun/personal-hobby-project/README.md

 This is my Personal Hobby Project for MWA course.

-This project is about the operations on albums and songs of the singer's band.
+This project is about the operations on albums and songs of my favourite bands.

 This project was built by using MEAN stack